ajaykumarns/ajaykumarns.github.io/content/post/my-journey-to-being-fit.md

 <br>

 # Workout Routine
-I'm quite lazy and after quitting recently, I have fallen back to the typical night owl schedule; hit the bed around 2am, wake up around 10am.
-After having my cup of joe with creamer, usually I waste time on twitter, news until 11am.
-Reach the gym around 11ish am and then try to workout for at least 1.5 hours.
-I try to go to gym at least 5 days a week and do resistance training (no cardio).
+I’m naturally lazy, and after recently quitting my job, I’ve fallen into a night owl schedule: sleeping around 2 a.m. and waking up at 10 a.m.
+After my morning coffee with creamer, I spend time on Twitter and news until 11 a.m. before heading to the gym.
+I aim to work out for at least 1.5 hours, five days a week, focusing on resistance training (no cardio initially).

-Until last week (Dec 8, 2024), here is my typical schedule:
+Here’s my workout schedule until last week (Dec 8, 2024):

 * Day 1: Legs
   * 4x Squats (Barbell) - Best: 90kg x 3